pauljeter/pauljeter-astro/src/content/blog/simple-guide-to-react-redux.md

 });
 ```

-You get the idea—Redux lets you centralize state and make it predictable.
+You get the idea, Redux lets you centralize state and make it predictable.

 ---